-Local Public Key Identifier shall be the identifier value derived from the Local Public Key Fingerprint as described in detail in Section 6.4.6.6 below.
+Local Public Key Identifier, stored in Data Object Location 0x000A, shall be the identifier value derived from the Local Public Key Fingerprint as described in detail in Section 6.4.6.6 below.

-Local Public Key File Title shall be the text contained on the Title line of the Public Key File described in detail in Section 6.4.6.6 below.
+Local Public Key File Title, stored in Data Object Location 0x000B, shall be the text contained on the Title line of the Public Key File described in detail in Section 6.4.6.6 below.
+The first byte of the field shall indicate the length of the content of the remainder of the field, the value of which can range from 1 – 254.

-Local Public Key File Comment shall be the text contained on the Title line of the Public Key File described in detail in Section 6.4.6.6 below.
+Local Public Key File Comment, stored in Data Object Location 0x000C, shall be the text contained on the Title line of the Public Key File described in detail in Section 6.4.6.6 below.
+The first byte of the field shall indicate the length of the content of the remainder of the field, the value of which can range from 1 – 254.

-Reserved values shall not be used except as defined in later versions of this standard or in another ATSC standard.
-Implementers are advised that Reserved values may be applied in the future and that equipment/software built to this standard should ignore such values if it does not understand their meaning.
+Data Object Format Version Number, stored in Data Object Location 0x000D, shall indicate the version number of the format described in this section of this document.
+The value for instances of the Data Object structured according to this description shall be 0x00.
+Its value shall be incremented by one for each successive revision.

-Remote Public Key shall be a combination of the Key Identifier and the Public Key data stored on another Cryptographic Token in the set of such tokens in use within a single network.
-Both the Key Identifier and the Public Key data shall be independently coded in Base64 form, as described in Section 6.4.6.6 below, the first 11 characters carrying the Key Identifier data derived from the Fingerprint of the Public Key, and the last 160 characters carrying the Public Key value.
+Remote Public Keys, stored in Data Object Locations 0x0100 through 0xFFFF, shall be concatenations of Public Key Identifiers and Public Key Values stored on other Cryptographic Tokens in the set of such tokens in use within a single network.
+The Public Key Identifiers and Public Key values shall be independently coded in Base64 form, as described in Section 6.4.6.6 below, the first 11 characters of each pair carrying Key Identifier data derived from Fingerprints of the Public Keys, and the last 160 characters carrying the Public Key data.

 Public Key File Format